 As is expected, this new debit card fee hasn’t been welcomed kindly by Bank of America customers; one TV host and news journalist even cut up her debit card on live television to show her indignation.
 BofA stock fell by more than 3.5% on Friday, and the bank website was apparently hacked into on Friday even though it was denied.

 Chase Freedom®.
-This card issued by JPMorgan Chase (JPM) rewards you with a $100 Bonus when you spend $500 on purchases within the first 3 months of having the card.
-You can also earn a $25 Bonus when you make a purchase and add your first authorized user during these same 3 months.
+This card issued by JPMorgan Chase (JPM) rewards you with a $150 Bonus after you spend $500 on purchases within the first 3 months of having the card.
+You can also earn a $25 Bonus after you make a purchase and add your first authorized user during these same 3 months.
 Earn 5% cash back for each dollar you spend on rotating categories that change every 3 months (for up to $1,500 in combined purchases each quarter).
 Enroll for free each quarter in order to activate your bonus.
 Earn unlimited 1% cash back on every dollar you spend.
 Points never expire and there’s no limit to the amount you can earn.
 No annual fee.
-Enjoy 0% introductory APR for 15 months on balance transfers and purchases.
-After the intro period there is a variable APR of 13.99%-22.99% on both purchases and balance transfers.
-Read our review of Chase Freedom here.
+Enjoy 0% intro APR for 15 months on purchases and balance transfers.
+After the intro period there is a 13.99% - 22.99% variable APR for both.
+Read our review of Chase Freedom® here.